Fillingame, Favre headed to runoff in Bay mayor race

-Incumbent Mayor Les Fillingame and challenger Mike Favre will face each other in a run-off election.
+Incumbent Mayor Les Fillingame and challenger Mike Favre will face each other in the runoff election May 16.

-There also will be a runoff for councilman at large between Mike Weems and T.J.
+There also will be a runoff for councilman at large between Democrats Mike Weems and T.J.
 Collier.
+The runoff will decide the race as there is no Republican challenger.

+Democrat Carol Strohmetz defeated incumbent Wendy McDonald in Ward 2, and incumbent Jeffrey Reed held onto Ward 3.
+Neither faces a challenger in the general election June 6.

-Incumbent Jeffrey Reed held onto Ward 3, and newcomers Tad Black and Kyle Lewis won the Ward 4 primaries and will face each other in the general election.
+Democrat Tad Black and Republican Kyle Lewis, both political newcomers, won the Ward 4 primaries and will face off in the general election.

+The Ward 1 race also will be decided in the general election between independent incumbent Doug Seal and Republican George Williams.

 Races